-Emily Daggett’s childhood dream of finding a wizard, becoming extraordinarily powerful and battling evil is belatedly coming true.
-In the most screwed-up way possible.
+Emily Daggett’s childhood dream of finding a wizard, discovering an extraordinary innate power and battling evil is coming true — fifteen years late and in the entirely wrong way.

-First off, the wizard’s all wrong.
+First off, there’s the wizard.
 Alexander Hartgrave is a thirty-year-old IT worker instead of a silver-haired mage, and he’s dead-set against playing the proper role of helpful mentor.

 Worse, he thinks Emily’s extraordinary, all right — because she’s uniquely incapable of doing magic.

 When adventure overtakes her despite (or rather because of) her oddity, she has to start seeing fantasy like a cold-eyed realist, and fast.
 Otherwise, her bookish expectations about good and evil will get her and a lot of other people killed.

 “It’s a fabulous read, full of a slow burn romance, spells, magic, battles and mystery.” — Amazon UK top reviewer Jeannie Zelos of Jeannie Zelos Book Reviews